 Caveats

 It should be noted that the arrival at optimized designs here, means strictly optimized in the convergence of the optimization algorithm around the WISDEM model of a floating offshore turbine.
-It is not an optimized design in that it would outperform other designs or be considered ready for manufacturing.
-It is merely optimized for the set of assumptions, load cases, and physics models used by WISDEM.
-Given the description of FloatingSE in this paper, these assumptions and modeling limitations are numerous and include,
+It is not an optimized design in that it would outperform other designs or be considered ready for manufacturing in its present state.
+It is merely optimized for the set of preliminary assumptions, load cases, and physics models used by WISDEM.
+Given the description of FloatingSE in this paper, these assumptions and modeling limitations are numerous and include:

 Hydrostatic loading only, no hydrodynamic loads, effects, or considerations (except for eigenmodes).
 Therefore, design features meant to handle or minimize dynamic loading are not present;

 Single load case only, the maximum thrust condition.
-Design features for other DLCs, such as mooring line snap, are not present;
+Design features for other DLCs, such as mooring line snap, are not considered yet but may be important;

 Static load analysis only (except for eigenmodes);